 What were the biggest web design trends of 2017, and what will be big in 2018?
-As the year draws to a close, we asked leading designers and studio heads to share their views, perspectives and predictions.
+As last year drew to a close, we asked leading designers and studio heads to share their views, perspectives and predictions.

 01. Web animation